 The key to a phone-free morning is setting the tone the night before.
 Charge your phone in another room, preferably your office (if you have one).
 If it’s in the kitchen on living room, you’ll have to walk by it as you get ready for your day, and you’ll be tempted to check it.

 If you’re really struggling with willpower, you can also leave yourself a little note for the next morning.
-It’s easy to slip back into old habits without thinking, so a physical reminder – as silly as it sounds – can be super helpful.
+It’s easy to slip back into old habits without thinking (check out my free habit tracker here), so a physical reminder – as silly as it sounds – can be super helpful.
 Grab a sticky note, write an affirming message (“You’re creating more balance with your devices!”), and stick it to the wall next to your bed.

 STEP 2: Get up as soon as your alarm goes off.